Sir Robert Cotton, 1st Baronet, of Connington: Library

-The Cottonian Library was the richest private collection of manuscripts ever amassed.
+The Cotton library was the richest private collection of manuscripts ever amassed.
 Of secular libraries, it outranked the Royal Library, the collections of the Inns of Court and the College of Arms.
-Cotton's collection included several rare and old texts, including the original codex bound manuscript of Beowulf, written around the year 1000; the Lindisfarne Gospels, written in the seventh or eighth century; and the Codex Alexandrinus, a fifth century manuscript of the Greek Bible.
-Cotton's house near the Palace of Westminster became the meeting-place of the Society of Antiquaries of London and of all the eminent scholars of England. the Library was eventually donated to the nation by Cotton's grandson and is now housed in the British Library.
+Cotton's collection included several rare and old texts, including the original codex bound manuscript of Beowulf, written around the year 1000; the Lindisfarne Gospels, written in the 7th or 8th century; and the Codex Alexandrinus, a 5th-century manuscript of the Greek Bible.
+Cotton's house near the Palace of Westminster became the meeting-place of the Society of Antiquaries of London and of all the eminent scholars of England.
+The library was eventually donated to the nation by Cotton's grandson and is now housed in the British Library.

-The physical arrangement of Cotton's Library continues to be reflected in citations to manuscripts formerly in his possession.
+The physical arrangement of Cotton's library continues to be reflected in citations to manuscripts formerly in his possession.
 His library was housed in a room 26 ft long by six feet wide filled with bookpresses, each surmounted by the bust of a figure from classical antiquity.
 Counterclockwise, these were catalogued as Julius, Augustus, Cleopatra, Faustina, Tiberius, Caligula, Claudius, Nero, Galba, Otho, Vitellius, Vespasian, Titus, and Domitian.
 (Domitian had only one shelf, perhaps because it was over the door).
 Manuscripts are today designated by library, bookpress, and number: for example, the manuscript of Beowulf is designated Cotton Vitellius A.xv, and the manuscript of Pearl is Cotton Nero A.x.

 Role of family on the Cotton library

+Sir Robert Cotton began developing the works and manuscripts into a collection for his library shortly after the birth of his son in 1594.
+From the period 1609 to 1614 the deaths of various people (including Lord Lumley, Earl of Salisbury, Prince Henry, William Dethick and Northampton) all contributed to Sir Robert Cotton's purchase of works for his library.

+Sir Robert Cotton is understood to have had a residence in Chester: